wasc-io/graphql-authDirective/README.md

 ## Usage

-Currently this package is only tested with ApolloServer, and will only work with ApolloServer, since it uses apollo-specific errors to alert when the user is not authenticated.
+Currently this package is only tested with ApolloServer.

 To use it with ApolloServer 2.0 install it, import it and set it as a schema directive in the Server-Configuration: